Lebanon and Israel Conservative Countdown For Peace

 September 27, 2024 Hezbollah Leader Hassan Nasrallah Killed

-October 27, 2022 Israel-Lebanon Maritime Border Agreement
+October 27, 2022 Israel and Lebanon Maritime Border Agreement

-October 26, 1994 Israel - Jordan Peace Treaty
+October 26, 1994 Israel and Jordan Peace Treaty

 October 30, 1991 Madrid Conference

-March 26, 1979 Israel - Egypt Peace Treaty
+March 26, 1979 Israel and Egypt Peace Treaty